antmicro/renode-models-analyzer/README.md

   --severity               (Default: Hidden) Set the analyzer global severity level to filter output.

-  --analyzers-whitelist    Run only these analyzers.
+  --analyzers              Run only these analyzers.

-  --files-whitelist        Analyze only these files.
+  --files                  Analyze only these files.

   --collapse-empty         (Default: false) Collapse report of traversing projects and files, that were not analyzed.